-Last updated on November 20, 2022
+Last updated on October 11, 2023

-Palais de Versailles (Versaille, near Paris)
+Palais de Versailles (Versaille, near Paris).

 Palais de Versailles – a symbol of the French monarchy.
 It’s a great place to spend also a full day to explore impressive gardens around the palace.
 The history of Versailles is strongly associated with the figure of Louis XIV, who took the role of architect and built a masterpiece of the chateau and the forest surrounding it.
 Louis XV did not spent major time in Versailles but often resided at Fontainebleau.
 After his death Versailles entered a long period of neglect.
 In the late 18th century Louise XVI organized a huge wedding ceremony in Versailles and his wife – Marie Antoinette made it her exclusive domain.
 Versaille remained mostly untouched during French Revolution, it was closed during II world war to reopen and remain greatest world attraction.

-Tips to avoid crowds and queues for Versailles
+Tips to avoid crowds and queues for Versailles.

 Palais de Versailles

-Louvre - treasure in the heart of Paris
+Louvre - treasure in the heart of Paris.

 Located in the centre of Paris, along Seine.
 Louvre was built as a fortress in 1190.
 After being reconstructed in 16th century it became a royal palace.
 In 1980s thanks to a huge renovation became a world’s biggest attraction as how it is now.
 Visited by million of tourist who find world’s best piece of art and of course the one and only – Mona Lisa by Leonardo da Vinci.
+Despite Louvre and Versaille are heavilty time-consuming attractions, both are Paris best spots to visit.

 paint mona lisa